Sector 71, Mohali: LeOrion Observatory

-The observatory consists of Meade LX-90ACF 12-inches telescope.
-The observatory is under the private control since 26 September 2016 and will soon be open to public and amateur astronomers of North India.
-The main focus of the observatory is to capture the spectrum of the binary stars, planetary nebula, supernova remnant, comets, red/blue shifts and stars having visual magnitude greater than +6.5(not visible to naked eye).
-The observatory is controlled by Amrinderjit Singh.
+The observatory houses a Meade LX90-ACF 12-inch telescope.
+The observatory has been under private ownership since 26 September 2016 and is intended to be opened to the public and amateur astronomers from across North India.
+Its main focus is to capture the spectra of binary stars, planetary nebulae, supernova remnants, comets, redshifts or blueshifts, as well as stars with an apparent magnitude greater than +6.5, which are not visible to the naked eye.